-The CCI-500 is highly-configurable.
+The CCI-500 is highly configurable and provides both design-time and reset-time configuration options.

 Design-time configuration options enable you to meet your functional requirements with the smallest possible area and power.
+At design-time, you can configure: